PSDI-UK/psdi-data-conversion/README.md

 - `LICENSE` (Apache Licence version 2.0)
 - `pyproject.toml` (Python project metadata and settings)
 - `README.md` (This file)
-- `requirements.txt` (Requirements for the Azure web app deployment of this project)
+- `requirements.txt` (Requirements for the web app deployment of this project)
 - `run_local.sh` (Helper script to run the web app locally)
-- `startup.sh` (Startup script for the Azure web app)

 ## Requirements